andrijaivkovic/andrijaivkovic/README.md

 Jonas Schmedtmann's courses on Udemy and completing the challenges <br>
 provided on https://www.frontendmentor.io/ <br><br>

+Courses that I plan on taking:
+- **'React - The Complete Guide' by Maximilian Schwarzmüller** <br>
+&nbsp;In this course I learned the basics of JavaScript for frontend development.

 Completed Courses:

 - **'The Complete JavaScript Course' by Jonas Schmedtmann** <br>